← Back to Blog

 I'll help you create a responsive navbar in React.
 Here's a step-by-step approach using Tailwind CSS for styling...

-1. Stay authentic: Base mockups on real scenarios
+1. Stay authentic: Base mockups on real scenarios or feedback you've actually received

 Legal Considerations